Scanning laser polarimetry: Deviation map

 The deviation map reveals the location and magnitude of RNFL thinning relative to a normal value.
 This normal value was generated as an average of people from various cultures.
 Defects are colour-coded based on probability of normality (e.g. yellow means that the probability is below 5% of that RNFL at that location is normal).
 A healthy eye has a clear deviation map.

 A further representation is the TSNIT graph.

 TSNIT is stand for Temporal – Superior – Nasal – Inferior-Temporal.
 This graph displays the thickness values along the Calculation Circle from T to S, N and back to T. The area of normal values is shaded.
 Measurements for the left eye are labeled "OS", those for the right eye "OD".

 A defect is indicated if a measured value falls below the shaded area.

-GDx Comparative database

 A comprehensive database is essential for accurate glaucoma detection.
 In this instrument a database from 540 normal eyes is used.
 The subjects are multi-ethnic and 18–82 years old.
 The database also contains 262 glaucomatous eyes used by the NFI to discriminate between normal and glaucoma.

+History

+In the 1980s, it was established that atrophy (thinning) of the retinal nerve fibre layer could be detected before a patient developed visual field defects.

+The first commercially-available scanning laser polarimetry device was released in 1992.
+Early devices used fixed values to compensate for corneal birefringence.
+Variable corneal compensation was introduced in 2002.